Phill Jupitus: Television

 Jupitus was one of the panellists on the first TV episode of the show Loose Talk, which made a brief transition from radio to television in 1994.
 In 1996, he joined BBC Two's pop quiz show Never Mind the Buzzcocks as a regular team captain – having appeared in every single episode of the original run, except for series 25, episode 6.
-He is the guest panellist who has made the joint largest number of appearances on QI, while his daughter, Emily Jupitus, currently works on the show as a researcher (or 'QI Elf').
+He was a frequent guest panellist on QI from 2003 until 2020, while his daughter, Emily Jupitus, later started working on the show as a researcher (or 'QI Elf').
 He had a history of mimicking the QI host, Stephen Fry, while on the show.
 In December 1999, he had the lead role in Dark Ages, an ITV sitcom parodying preparations (and fears) for the year 2000, set in Essex in the year 999.
 Jupitus has played Councillor Cowdrey in CITV children's series Bottom Knocker Street since its first series in summer 2013.

 Jupitus has presented several editions of the popular Top Ten series for Channel 4, while also joining another comedy panel game—It's Only TV...but I Like It—as a team captain, alongside Jonathan Ross and Julian Clary.

 He has made one appearance in an episode of Holby City as a patient (in "Men are from Mars").
-As a voice actor he has provided the voices for Dandelion in an ITV adaptation of Watership Down and also performing a selection of voices for Rex the Runt by Aardman Animations.
+As a voice actor he has provided the voices for Dandelion in an ITV adaptation of Watership Down, for the first two series only, and also performing a selection of voices for Rex the Runt by Aardman Animations.

 Jupitus is a continuity announcer for the UKTV channel Dave during the channel's evening schedule.
 During 2008, he did the voice over work for the Dave show Batteries Not Included.
 He also took part in the Dave show Comedy Exchange, where he went to America, while Eugene Mirman came to Britain.
 Here they each performed different routines in various events.
 He has appeared in Argumental for the same channel, where team captain Marcus Brigstocke made him laugh so hard he fell off his chair and took a long time to recover.
 Jupitus and Brigstocke were reunited on the Radio 4 show (hosted by Brigstocke) I've Never Seen Star Wars, in which Jupitus tried out things that he'd never attempted before, such as eating a Findus Crispy Pancake, undergoing a colonic irrigation, and shaving another person's head.

 During the 2008 Major League Baseball season, Jupitus presented a feature during the seventh inning stretch of Channel Five's featured Sunday night game.
 Each week he would read a section or quote from one of his favourite baseball-related books.
 He is a fan of the Boston Red Sox and has their logo tattooed on his arm.

 In December 2008, Jupitus took part as a guest presenter on RTÉ's comical topical discussion show The Panel.